 NADA TUNNEL 8K FOOT RACE

-The Nada Tunnel 8K is an 8K road race that the runners run through a 900 foot long tunnel.
+The Nada Tunnel 8K is an 8K walk/run family event on the road that runs through a single lane 900 foot tunnel.

 WHAT PEOPLE ARE SAYING